Incredible things you didn’t know about America’s oceans

 There are underwater volcanoes

 One of the most active volcanic sites of the North Pacific Ocean is located around 300 miles (483km) off the coast of Oregon.
-Discovered in the 1980s, Axial Seamount lies on the mid-ocean ridge that separates the North American and Juan de Fuca tectonic plates, and seismologists have claimed its base is as big as the city of Austin, Texas.
+Discovered in the 1980s, Axial Seamount lies on the mid-ocean ridge that separates the North American and Juan de Fuca tectonic plates and its summit reaches to about 4,600 feet (1,400m) below the sea surface.
 Axial Seamount is just one of over a million submarine volcanoes on Earth.

 There's a unique offshore habitat